2011–12 Charlton Athletic F.C. season

 During the 2011–12 English football season, Charlton Athletic competed in the Football League One.
-Charlton Athletic sealed a promotion to the 2012–13 Football League Championship on 14 April 2012, and clinched the Football League One championship on 21 April 2012.
+Charlton Athletic sealed a promotion to the 2012–13 Football League Championship on 14 April 2012, and clinched the Football League One title on 21 April 2012.
+Along with competing in League One, the club also participated in the FA Cup, League Cup, and the Football League Trophy.
+The season covered the period from 1 July 2011 to 30 June 2012.